 5. The power to use the mind in two ways:

 a.
-As the “commonsense” (using this word in its old connotation), analyzing and synthesizing the information conveyed by the five senses.
+As the "commonsense" (using this word in its old connotation), analysing and synthesizing the information conveyed by the five senses.

 b.
 As a searchlight, penetrating into the world of ideas and of abstract truth.